cindyjialiu/CV/README.md

 #### Great collaborator
 I highly believe great team work plays a key role of achieving tasks in an efficient way.

-During our final project at Makers, I always helped and explained all the team members for the questions or any unclear points they had and made sure they understood everything properly.
+During our final project at Makers, I always helped and explained all the team members for the questions or any unclear points they had and made sure everyone understood all the work we did properly.
 I have been highly complimented on being a super patient team player.

 #### Attention to details